Summarized Tax Strategies

 • The “self-rental trap” applies — profits are nonpassive, but losses remain passive unless the property qualifies under the short-term rental loophole.

-• As such, this is best used when your rental losses are limited by passive activity loss limitations, and you “decrease” your losses when additional rental income that is a rent expense to your business.
+• As such, this is best used when your short-term rental losses are limited by passive activity loss limitations, and you “decrease” your losses when additional rental income that is a rent expense to your business.
+Keep in mind that self-rental profit cannot be used to offset other passive rental losses.
+In other words, you can only reduce otherwise non-deductible rental losses on that specific rental property with this tax strategy.

 Source: My Business Rents My Short-Term Rental KB Article